Leg Cramps During Pregnancy

 • There appears a swelling or redness in the area of pain.

-• The area feels warm when you touch there.
+• The area feels warm when you touch it.

 Any of the above signs can be an indication of a dangerous condition called DVT (deep vein thrombosis).
 DVT refers to the blood clot in the vein far down in the body.
-DVT requires immediate medical attention as it can be fatal if the clot detaches from the vein and travel towards the heart or lungs.
+DVT requires immediate medical attention, as it can be fatal if the clot detaches from the vein and travels toward the heart or lungs.

 Read Also: Feet Swelling During Pregnancy